open-telemetry/opentelemetry.io/content/en/docs/collector/getting-started.md

 spelling: cSpell:ignore dpkg GOARCH journalctl kubectl
 weight: 1
 ---

-Please be sure to review the [Data Collection documentation](../../concepts/data-collection) in order to understand the deployment models, components, and repositories applicable to the OpenTelemetry Collector.
+If you aren't familiar with the deployment models, components, and repositories applicable to the OpenTelemetry Collector, first review the [Data Collection documentation](../../concepts/data-collection).

 ## Deployment